 German users can also celebrate the nation’s enlightened approach to crypto capital gains.
 By holding crypto for a period of longer than a single year, any capital gains are entirely exempt from taxation.
 This rule positively encourages holding (or “hodling,” to use the slang term) Bitcoin over the long term, which is considered by many as the safest and most reliable investment strategy.

-These favourable taxation policies combine to make Germany something of a crypto tax haven.
+These favourable taxation and regulation policies combine to make Germany something of a crypto tax haven.

 How to Buy Bitcoin in Germany